Eschatologue/CM_wiki/docs/spells/description/s.md

 You suggest a course of activity—described in no more than 25 words—to one creature you can see within range that can hear and understand you.
 The suggestion must sound achievable and not involve anything that would obviously deal damage to the target or its allies.
 For example, you could say, “Fetch the key to the cult’s treasure vault, and give the key to me.”
 Or you could say, “Stop fighting, leave this library peacefully, and don’t return.”

 The target must succeed on a Wisdom saving throw or have the Charmed condition for the duration or until you or your allies deal damage to the target.
 The Charmed target pursues the suggestion to the best of its ability.
 The suggested activity can continue for the entire duration, but if the suggested activity can be completed in a shorter time, the spell ends for the target upon completing it.

 ---

+### Summon Aberration

+*Level 4 Conjuration (Warlock, Wizard)*

+**Casting Time:** :rsc-action: Action
+**Range:** 90 feet
+**Components:** V, S, M (a pickled tentacle and an eyeball in a platinum-inlaid vial worth at least 400 gp)
+**Duration:** Concentration, up to 1 hour

+You call forth an aberrant spirit.
+It manifests in an unoccupied space that you can see within range.
+This corporeal form uses the **Aberrant Spirit** stat block.
+When you cast the spell, choose Beholderkin, Slaad, or Star Spawn.
+The creature resembles an aberration of that kind, which determines certain traits in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its move to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+---

+### Summon Celestial

+*Level 5 Conjuration (Cleric, Paladin)*

+**Casting Time:** :rsc-action: Action
+**Range:** 90 feet
+**Components:** V, S, M (a golden reliquary worth at least 500 gp)
+**Duration:** Concentration, up to 1 hour

+You call forth a celestial spirit.
+It manifests in an angelic form in an unoccupied space that you can see within range.
+This corporeal form uses the **Celestial Spirit** stat block.
+When you cast the spell, choose Avenger or Defender.
+Your choice determines the creature's attack in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its move to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+---

+### Summon Construct

+*Level 4 Conjuration (Wizard)*

+**Casting Time:** :rsc-action: Action
+**Range:** 90 feet
+**Components:** V, S, M (an ornate stone and metal lockbox worth at least 400 gp)
+**Duration:** Concentration, up to 1 hour

+You call forth the spirit of a construct.
+It manifests in an unoccupied space that you can see within range.
+This corporeal form uses the **Construct Spirit** stat block.
+When you cast the spell, choose a material: Clay, Metal, or Stone.
+The creature resembles a golem or a modron (your choice) made of the chosen material, which determines certain traits in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its move to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+---

+### Summon Elemental

+*Level 4 Conjuration (Druid, Ranger, Wizard)*

+**Casting Time:** :rsc-action: Action
+**Range:** 90 feet
+**Components:** V, S, M (air, a pebble, ash, and water inside a gold-inlaid vial worth 400+ gp)
+**Duration:** Concentration, up to 1 hour

+You call forth an elemental spirit.
+It manifests in an unoccupied space that you can see within range.
+This corporeal form uses the **Elemental Spirit** stat block.
+When you cast the spell, choose an element: Air, Earth, Fire, or Water.
+The creature resembles a bipedal form wreathed in the chosen element, which determines certain traits in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its move to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+---

+### Summon Draconic Spirit

+*Level 5 Conjuration (Wizard)*

+**Casting Time:** :rsc-action: Action
+**Range:** 60 feet
+**Components:** V, S, M (an object with the image of a dragon engraved on it, worth 500+ gp)
+**Duration:** Concentration, up to 1 hour

+You call forth a **draconic spirit**.
+It manifests in an unoccupied space that you can see within range.
+This corporeal form uses the Draconic Spirit stat block.
+When you cast this spell, choose a family of dragon: chromatic, gem, or metallic.
+The creature resembles a dragon of the chosen family, which determines certain traits in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

+The creature is an ally to you and your companions.
+In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its move to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+---

+### Summon Fey

+*Level 3 Conjuration (Druid, Ranger, Warlock, Wizard)*

+**Casting Time:** Action
+**Range:** 90 feet
+**Components:** V, S, M (a gilded flower worth 300+ GP)
+**Duration**: Concentration, up to 1 hour

+You call forth a Fey spirit.
+It manifests in an unoccupied space that you can see within range and uses the Fey Spirit stat block.
+When you cast the spell, choose a mood: Fuming, Mirthful, or Tricksy.
+The creature resembles a Fey creature of your choice marked by the chosen mood, which determines certain details in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.
+The creature is an ally to you and your allies.
+In combat, the creature shares your Initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its movement to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+---

+### Summon Fiend

+*Level 6 Conjuration (Warlock, Wizard)*

+**Casting Time:** Action
+**Range:** 90 feet
+**Components:** V, S, M (a bloody vial worth 600+ GP)
+**Duration**: Concentration, up to 1 hour

+You call forth a fiendish spirit.
+It manifests in an unoccupied space that you can see within range and uses the Fiendish Spirit stat block.
+When you cast the spell, choose Demon, Devil, or Yugoloth.
+The creature resembles a Fiend of the chosen type, which determines certain details in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.
+The creature is an ally to you and your allies.
+In combat, the creature shares your Initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its movement to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's Hevel for the spell's level in the stat block

+[To be Added]

+---

+### Summon Undead

+*Level 3 Necromancy (Warlock, Wizard)*

+**Casting Time:** Action
+**Range:** 90 feet
+**Components:** V, S, M (a gilded skull worth 300+ GP)
+**Duration:** Concentration, up to 1 hour

+You call forth an Undead spirit.
+It manifests in an unoccupied space that you can see within range and uses the Undead Spirit stat block.
+When you cast the spell, choose the creature's form: Ghostly, Putrid, or Skeletal.
+The spirit resembles an Undead creature with the chosen form, which determines certain details in its stat block.
+The creature disappears when it drops to 0 Hit Points or when the spell ends.

+The creature is an ally to you and your allies.
+In combat, the creature shares your Initiative count, but it takes its turn immediately after yours.
+It obeys your verbal commands (no action required by you).
+If you don't issue any, it takes the Dodge action and uses its movement to avoid danger.

+***Using a Higher-Level Spell Slot.*** Use the spell slot's level for the spell's level in the stat block.

+[To be Added]

+---